Many of my gentle discipline clients and workshop attendees eventually ask this one question:

-1) Slowly back off on involvement over time when you are sitting down and playing with them.
-Start with touching toys less and asking open-ended questions about thier play more.
+1) Slowly and gradually back off on involvement over time when you are sitting down and playing with them.
+Start with touching toys less and asking open-ended questions about their play more.
 This will encourage more independent play with you very, very nearby.
 Our job as a parent is not to be constantly playing with or entertaining our child- that is a very new and very western phenomenon.

 2) Have firmer boundaries about your time and needs but be a person of your word where your child can trust that you will bring your attention back soon.
 Don’t get down and play if you had said you wouldn’t, do get down and play exactly when you promised to.
 Be firm in communicating what you need and what is expected of your child.

 3) Give just two choices and repeat what is expected.
 “Papi needs to rock the baby now.
 You may either play with toys in your room or sit here with me and look at a book quietly.”
 If anything different is happening that bothers you, repeat what is expected and give an explanation for why you need to be doing what you are doing.
 “Mama’s work is to feed baby Colby right now.
 Your work is to play quietly.”

 4) Remind them when their next play time/ attention from you will be so that they have something to look forward to.
 “I can’t wait to play with you.
 Our play time will be after dinner.”
 “Later” does not mean anything reliable to tiny people and is rather disrespectful to say to anyone, in my opinion 😉